PereGadea/Coursera.-Getting-and-Cleaning-Data/README.md

 Getting and Cleaning Data
 ===================================

-This activity is a part of the Course Project, a proof of "Getting an cleanning data", e-learning course from Coursera and Johns Hopinks Bloomber School of Public Health.
+This activity is a part of the Course Project, a proof of "Getting an cleanning data", e-learning course from Coursera and Johns Hopinks Bloomberg School of Public Health.

 The goal is to clean and improve the presentation of data, document the changes and present the results.